halbgut/lucaschmid.net/common/data/blog/drupal.md

 [ctime:1455563400866]

 I don't like Drupal not 7 and not 8.
 I just don't like it.
-Here's why. **Disclaimer**: _May contain inapropriate language_.
+Here's why. **Disclaimer**: _May contain inappropriate language_.

 ## TL;DR;